A Landmark Opportunity to Honor Creative Expression

 The Named Church Studios Project is Underway

-VSC is delighted to announce that the first Church Studio has been named in honor of painters Jackson Pollock and Lee Krasner, with a gift from the Pollock-Krasner Foundation.
-Which means that only 11 studios remain!
+VSC is delighted that 3 of the 12 Church Studios have already been named, including one in honor of painters Jackson Pollock and Lee Krasner, and another in honor of painter and Visiting Artist Jon Imber.
+Which means that only 9 studios remain!

 Each named studio is created with a tax-deductible gift of $25,000.
 Please contact the VSC President’s Office for more information.